 - Investing for the Long-term: Ensuring community needs are better met; working to ensure the borough receives its fair share of resources; minimising the financial impact of the cost of living crisis on local people. - A new school serving children across the Borough and the entire Tees Valley - opened in Eston.
 The Progress School on Fabian Road offers specialist support. - Some 12,000 low-income households with about 6,000 children received a Household Support Fund payment prior to Christmas 2022, using government funding.
 This includes families with children that would be eligible for free school meals. - Following its restoration, Guisborough Town Hall opened its doors to the public, providing a prominent focal point in the heart of the town.
 The new facility offers visitor accommodation, information services and business space. - We cemented our place as a premier destination for world class cycling events, attracting thousands of people in the process.
-We welcomed the Tour Series back to Guisborough in May 2022 and followed this with in September 2022.
+We welcomed the Tour Series back to Guisborough in May 2022 and followed this with successfully hosting the start of Stage 4 of the Tour of Britain in September 2022.